stonecauldron/tile-mapper/report/paper.md

-In general, larger predecessor matrices allow the expression of more complex structures, their use however is limited by the fact that they require more data to train. *TODO: MURPHY reference* Imagine we take a predecessor matrix of the size of the training maps, then the trained Markov chain would only be able to generate copies of its training data since it has learned anything else.
+In general, larger predecessor matrices allow the expression of more complex structures, their use however is limited by the fact that they require more data to train.
+Imagine we take a predecessor matrix of the size of the training maps, then the trained Markov chain would only be able to generate copies of its training data since it has learned anything else.
 We thus lose the potential for variability in the maps generated with larger predecessor